dinhhuy258/sfm.nvim/README.md

 https://user-images.githubusercontent.com/17776979/213235911-f2cfc886-5485-413d-8959-bf404ecc8451.mp4

+## Extensions

+The `sfm` plugin allows users to extend its functionality by installing extensions.
+Extensions are independent plugins that can add new features or customize the behavior of the `sfm` plugin.

+The extensions must be written under `lua/sfm/extensions/` folder.

+### Available Extensions

+Here is a list of available extensions for the `sfm` plugin:

+- [sfm-fs](https://github.com/dinhhuy258/sfm-fs.nvim): Adds file system functionality (create, move, delete...) to the `sfm` plugin.
+- [sfm-bookmark](https://github.com/dinhhuy258/sfm-bookmark.nvim): Adds bookmarking functionality to the `sfm` plugin
+- [sfm-filter](https://github.com/dinhhuy258/sfm-filter.nvim): Allows users to filter entries in the `sfm` explorer tree
+- [sfm-git](https://github.com/dinhhuy258/sfm-git.nvim): Adds git icon support to the `sfm` plugin's file and folder explorer view, indicating the git status of the file or folder.
+- [sfm-telescope](https://github.com/dinhhuy258/sfm-telescope.nvim): Allows users to search for entries in the `sfm` explorer tree

 ## Installation

 Install `sfm` on Neovim using your favorite plugin manager.
 For example, the below example shows how to install `sfm` using [packer.nvim](https://github.com/wbthomason/packer.nvim)